Jacky1128/academic_homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am currently a third-year undergraduate student at Huazhong University of Science and Technology.
-I am now working on few-shot semantic segmentation under Prof. Xinggang Wang at HUST.
-My current research interests are within visual representation learning and deep learning.
-Besides, I am also insterested in probabilistic deep learning and graph neural networks.
+I am currently a third-year undergraduate student in Electronics Information Engineering at [HUST](http://english.hust.edu.cn/).
+I am working on few-shot semantic segmentation under [Prof. Xinggang Wang](https://scholar.google.com/citations?hl=zh-CN&user=qNCTLV0AAAAJ).
+My research interests are within visual representation learning and deep learning.
+Besides, I am also insterested in probabilistic deep learning and AI+ applications.
+My academic goal is to fathom and get a good grasp of details of deep learning theory as well as do solid and interpretable deep learning research.

 In the summer 2021, I worked as a visiting student at Multimedia Lab (MMLab), Shenzhen Institute of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS).
 I was a research intern (remote) at Key Lab of Digital Earth Science, CAS (2020-2021).

-Although I started out with computer vision, I would love to do deeper research in AI+ in the future.
-My academic desire is to fathom and get a good grasp of details of deep learning theory as well as do solid and interpretable deep learning research.
-I am now applying for a PHD position in 2023 Fall.

 \#[MORE INFO](https://zedongwang.netlify.app/post/getting-started/)#